Men's Central Jail ("MCJ")

 Getting Money to an Inmate's Books

-commissary, an inmate must have "money on the books."
-What this
+An inmate must have “money on the books” in order to purchase

 [insert inmate's name and booking number]